mwestera/jsonlined/README.md

 (like count the number of words, split it into sentences, or categorize its sentiment), and store the result under a new key in the original json dictionary.

 I wrote this small module to make this easier.
 Perhaps you will find it useful.
-I'm not an expert on bash/pipes/streams/subprocess/operating systems.
-No guarantees about it working correctly anywhere other than my own systems.
+I'm not an expert on bash/pipes/streams/subprocess/json/operating systems.
+No guarantees about it working correctly anywhere other than my own computer.

 Suggestions, issues, pull requests welcome!